mastreips/v2/week04/hw/submission/README.md

 - Validation accuracy: 0.89
 - Examples seen: 5002

 * Add one more conv layer.
-Does it help with accuracy?
+Does it help with accuracy? (adding layers can help to a point, but could overfit)

 ```
 layer_defs = [];